-- Spend time playing with your child.
-Teach him how to share and take turns. - Help your child use his imagination.
-Buy toys that help him pretend, think and learn. - Teach your child safety rules for riding his bike in the park, on the sidewalk and on the street.
-Make sure your child wears a bike helmet each time he rides. - Have him wear a helmet and safety gear for other sports, such as skateboarding and roller skating. - Make sure that your child's play area is safe.
-Do not allow him to play in the street. - Teach him how to cross the street safely. - · Body safety - Teach your child: - No one should touch his private parts (parts covered by a bathing suit) except to keep him healthy, such as a doctor or nurse during a check-up. - Tell a trusted adult if something happens that makes them feel uncomfortable or unhappy.
+- Spend time playing games or sports with your child.
+Get to know his friends. - Know where your child is at all times.
+Check out the places he visits and plays regularly. - Buy toys and games that help him to learn rules, such as taking turns.
+Also buy things that help him to think and learn skills, such as reading and math. - Teach your child safety rules for riding his bike in the park, sidewalk and on the street.
+Make sure your child wears a bike helmet each time he rides. - Have him wear a helmet and safety gear for other sports, such as skateboarding and roller skating. - Do not allow your child to play in the street.

+Body safety

+- Teach your child: - No one should touch his private parts (parts covered by a bathing suit) except to keep him healthy, such as a doctor or nurse during a check-up. - Tell a trusted adult if something happens that makes them feel uncomfortable or unhappy. - Never keep secrets from you unless it is a good surprise, such as a birthday present.